-During 2014, Karowe Mine's second full year of production, 430,293 carats were recovered from 2.42 million tonnes of ore processed.
-An increase in the number of larger stones recovered vs. 2013 was observed as more material was processed from the Centre and South lobes resulting in the recovery of 815 special stones (+10.8 carats; 2013 recovery of 732 specials) during the year.
-This included 27 stones greater than 100 carats (2013: 17 stones) and 4 stones over 200 carats (2013: 4 stones).
-A major plant upgrade was initiated to process the harder, more dense ore that will be mined at depth.
-The project includes a dedicated large diamond recovery circuit.
-Construction commenced early in 2014 and will continue through to the second quarter of 2015.
+During 2015, Karowe Mine's third full year of production, 365,690 carats were recovered from 2.24 million tonnes of ore processed.
+An increase in the weight percentage of Special Stones recovered vs. 2014 was observed as more material was processed from the Centre and South lobes resulting in the recovery of 7.3% by weight Special Stones vs. 2014 Special Stones (5.35% wt%).
+This included 47 stones greater than 100 carats (2014: 31 stones) and 20 stones over 200 carats (2014: 4 stones).
+The major plant upgrade initiated to process the harder, more dense ore that will be mined at depth and the dedicated Large Diamond Recovery circuit was commissioned in mid 2015.